 - 4. The Service Coordinator who has been working with the family or who has been designated by the public agency to be responsible for implementation of the IFSP. - 5.
-A person or persons directly involved in conducting the evaluations & assessments. - 6.
-As appropriate, persons who have been providing services to the child or family.
+A person or persons directly involved in conducting the evaluations & assessments (this may be the ongoing provider if they conduct assessments). - As appropriate, persons who have been providing services to the child or family.